maniserowicz/ProcentCqrs/README.md

  * read model created via DB views
  * all interaction with domain via commands/events

-Git tags mark "milesones" in this project's development - use them to navigate though project lifecycle.
+Git tags mark "milestones" in this project's development - use them to navigate though project lifecycle.

 For now I am _not_ going to implement event sourcing, as I probably won't be able to use it in a real project in foreseeable future.

-My main current issue:

- * how do I test domain if there are no public getters/setters? idea: run a command handler in test, then fetch appropriate read model and verify fields there... but that kinda sucks - I should test behavior, not state transition (?), especially in very simple instructions (like user.ChangeName()) that do not affect system logic
+Testing the domain (it has no public getters/setters)

+I solved this (however I'm not sure if it's the right way) by testing with DB - tests call command handlers instead of domain objects themselves.
+Domain command handlers get NH session, and tests use Simple.Data to verify that operation has the expected result.
+I currently don't have any idea of how to do it better.

 Further development ideas: